-Bell peppers come in a variety of colors with each color being sold at a different price point.
+Bell peppers come in a variety of colors, with each color being sold at a different price point.
 The most common bell pepper colors are green, red, orange, and yellow.
-Green bell peppers are the least expensive of the bunch and red bell peppers tend to be the most expensive.
+Green bell peppers are the least expensive of the bunch, and red bell peppers tend to be the most expensive.
 Yellow and orange bell peppers fall somewhere in the middle (but can cost as much or more than red at times).
-They all have the same basic shape and have a similar flavor, but is there more to the difference?
+They all have the same basic shape and a similar flavor, but is there more to the difference?
 The answer is yes, a lot more.

 Why do bell peppers come in different colors?

 In some cases, bell peppers differ in color based on their degree of ripeness, which has to do with how long the peppers have spent maturing on the plant.
 In other words, color can represent a particular stage of ripeness.
 This is most typically seen in green bell peppers aging on the vine to their mature red form (and often the multiple hues created in the transition).